Navigation page for all content by journalist Alex Yong

 The Livestreamed Livelihoods column exists on SmallBizTrends.com; Livestreamed Livelihoods debuted in 2015 with NBC Today Show personality Mario Armstrong.

-(Note: SmallBizTrends.com is 16 years old, established in October of 2003.
-So the Livestreamed Livelihoods column is a 4-and-a-half year old column on a 16 year old website.
+(Note: SmallBizTrends.com is 18 years old, established in October of 2003.
+So the Livestreamed Livelihoods column is a 7 year old column on an 18-and-a-half year old website.
 I hope that’s clear) . . .
 As of July 22, 2018, the column has had 34 guests.
 You can see a list of past guests here: All guests (2015-2018) in Livestreamed Livelihoods.
 As a hashtag, #LivestreamedLivelihoods exists on Twitter to help bring attention to the actual column.
 The column is purely written, despite its name.

 I love being cited or quoted